unb-libraries/dockworker/documentation/developerGuidance.md

 ```

 ## Code Organization

+### Command Argument Validation
+Command arguments should be validated with validate hooks where possible.
+This allows for the validation to be tested independently of the command.

 ### Command Classes
 #### Limit on Hook Functions
-Commands classes should only define one hook per hook-level each.
+Command classes should limit to defining one hook per hook-level each.
 Multiple methods can be called within that hook method, but each method should be defined in a separate class.
 This allows for easier testing and reuse of the methods.

 #### Hook Class Naming
 Command class methods declared as hooks should be named in a standard fashion according to the hook type and parent class name: